Oktopost/Squid/Docs/Source/base_use_case.rst

 =====================

 A connection can be decorated by passing an instance of :code:`Squid\MySql\Connection\IMySqlExecuteDecorator`.
-Any MySQL query that is execute via this connection, will be passed through the decorator first.
+Any MySQL query that is executed via this connection, will be passed through the decorator first.
 This way a full control is given over the execution flow.

-For example, the decorator :code:`TimeoutDecorator` below, will print out any command running for more then 0.3 seconds into the output buffer.
+For example, the decorator :code:`TimeoutDecorator` below, will print out any command running for more then 0.2 seconds into the output buffer.

 .. code-block:: php